By: Anne Olderog

 Three key tenets of success were gearing education towards specific, practical job opportunities identified with healthcare employers in Texas; implementing an adaptive learning system, and stackable credentials that created a series of gradual qualifications, allowing students to progress from short-term certificates all the way to bachelor’s degrees.
 As a result of CHCP’s efforts, the retention rate for students rose from 60 percent in 2015 to 85 percent in 2017.
 The graduation and job placement rate for the same timeframe rose from 65 percent to 80 percent.

 The Bill & Melinda Gates Foundation launched an initiative called Every Learner Everywhere to help improve outcomes for all students.
-“A growing body of evidence proves that adaptive learning platforms can be a tool to create equity,” said Stacey Vanderheiden Guney, director of Every Learner Everywhere.
+“A growing body of evidence proves that adaptive learning platforms can be a tool to create equity,” said Stacey Vanderheiden Guney, former director of Every Learner Everywhere.
 “We cannot support retention and student success and increasing graduation rates if we don’t carefully examine the gateway courses, which are traditionally viewed as weed-out courses.
 The effective use of adaptive learning systems can allow learners to come up to the same speed and be supported in unique ways in the classroom.
 That’s good for them and it’s good for society as a whole.” (source: The Equity Equation, McGraw Hill).

 Moreover, in a study conducted at Long Beach Community College, all student groups using ALEKS, an adaptive learning program from McGraw Hill, or compressed sections of Math 110 (Beginning Algebra) outperform regular course sections.
 Black/African American students are twice as likely to pass an ALEKS compressed section than a regular section (using print or traditional online homework).